enso-org/enso/gui/docs/CONTRIBUTING.md

 - **Node and Node Package Manager LTS**

-  In order to build the web and desktop applications you will need [the latest LTS version of node and npm](https://nodejs.org/en/download).
+  To build the web and desktop applications you will need [the latest LTS version of node and npm](https://nodejs.org/en/download).
 Even minor release changes are known to cause serious issues, thus **we provide support for the latest LTS version only.
-Please do not report build issues if you use other versions.** In case you run run MacOS or Linux the easiest way to set up the proper version is by installing the [Node Version Manager](https://github.com/nvm-sh/nvm) and running `nvm install --lts && nvm use --lts`.
+Please do not report build issues if you use other versions.** In case you run macOS or Linux the easiest way to set up the proper version is by installing the [Node Version Manager](https://github.com/nvm-sh/nvm) and running `nvm install --lts && nvm use --lts`.